overlookmotel/got-resume/README.md

 Explanation: By default got will use transfer encoding (e.g. gzip).
 This makes the `content-length` HTTP header unreliable.
 Setting `options.needLength` disables encoding so length should be retrieved accurately (if server provides it).

+#### ignoreLastMod

+If `false` (default behavior), will verify that last modified time reported by server is the same across all chunk requests.
+Transfer will fail on a mismatch.

+Set to `true` to ignore last modified times.
+This can be useful where last modified times reported by server are inaccurate.

 #### timeout

 Timeout in milliseconds.
 Default is 5000 (5 seconds).